 Some people describe the heroin high as a million times better than a whole-body orgasm.
 Others say it is the happiest, most comforting feeling on earth times a thousand.

 On the cable television series Breaking Bad, the producers wanted to depict the character Jesse’s first heroin rush that gave the viewers a sense of what it is like to be high.
-The producers asked the actor to lie on a bed with a small platform built underneath.
-After injecting himself with the drug, writers depicted the high by creating the illusion that the actor was floating towards the ceiling.
+So the producers asked the actor to lie on a bed with a small platform built underneath.
+Then, after injecting himself with the drug, writers depicted the high by creating the illusion that the actor was floating towards the ceiling.

 A story about Heroin Addiction

 A heroin user wrote about how it feels to be ‘High on heroin’ on Reddit’s social networking website.
 He says that many first-time users, who do not usually use the drug intravenously, are “underwhelmed” by the buzz the drug provides.

 What Does it Feel Like to do Heroin (Reddit)?

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.